TheCodedSelf/POP-Approach-To-UI-Testing/README.md

+Taken from [Swift 30 Projects](https://github.com/soapyigu/Swift-30-Projects) and repurposed for my example of UI testing in iOS.

 Todo
 ==========
 Todo is iOS App written by Swift.
 It is inspired by Jakelin's course in imooc.com and demonstrates how to manipulate tableview.
 This app shows a way to implement tableview add, edit and delete functions.